AI4SCR/conditional-monge/README.md

 ## Environment setup

-The environemnt is managed with [poetry](https://python-poetry.org/docs/managing-environments/).
+The environment is managed with [poetry](https://python-poetry.org/docs/managing-environments/).
 We recommend setting up a virtual environment.
 The code was tested in Python 3.10.
 ```sh
 pip install poetry
 poetry install -v